datstartup/ubuntuopenbox/lessons/about.md

 # Why Ubuntu?

 Because it is one of the most recognizable name in Operating System world (also a big name in Linux world).
+Although eventually, I recommend Debian for its stability.

 # Why Openbox?

 Because Openbox is Awesome!, and...

-To busting a bit of the myth of "how the components of your Ubuntu system work together", and...
+To busting the myth of "how the components of your Ubuntu system work together", and...

 A Window Manager gives you only the “boxes” on the screen in which your programs will run, so there will be space for your customization.